omermumtaz05/RISC-V-multicycle-FPGA/simulations/instruction_sequence2/README.md

 **This directory contains images from the simulation of Instruction Sequence 2**

-Each image shows the outputs of necessary registers after each instruction is executed.
+What is being observed for verification:
+ - Register x5
+ - PC value to ensure branching is correct

+This instruction sequence is used to verify `addi` with negative immediates, branching with negative immediates, and branching when the equal condition is not met.

-This instruction sequence performs a loop which roughly looks like the following:
+Additionally, this sequence performs a loop which roughly looks like the following:

 ``` C
   int x = 4;